Ineos confirms fuel-cell version of Grenadier retro SUV, green hydrogen plan

-Ineos on Monday announced a $2.3 million investment in what the chemical company calls green hydrogen production, which could pave the way for a fuel-cell version of the Ineos Grenadier SUV.
+Ineos on Monday announced a $2.3 billion investment in what the chemical company calls green hydrogen production, which could pave the way for a fuel-cell version of the Ineos Grenadier SUV.

 The investment will fund plants in Norway, Germany, Belgium, and the United Kingdom that will produce hydrogen through electrolysis, an Ineos press release said.
 The company already has some plants in operation through its subsidiary Inovyn, and claims to be the largest operator of such plants in Europe.